 Designed by streamers, the Razer Kiyo is dedicated specifically to making you look good when live.
-It’s purposely geared towards the stream nation and delivers stronger imagery than most other cameras at this price point.
-Okay, so $170AUD may sound like a lot of money for the amateur streamer but when you consider the cost for professional lighting, green screens and a different webcam to capture all of that, it’s a drop in the ocean.
+Heralded by the stream nation, the Kiyo delivers better image quality than most other cameras at this price point and the peripherals are superbly architected.
+Okay, so $170AUD may sound like a lot of money for the amateur streamer.
+But when you consider the cost for professional lighting, green screens and a different webcam to capture all of that, it’s a drop in the ocean.

 The Look Station:

-One of the biggest plus points for us with the Razer Kiyo was not only how you look on camera, but how the Razer Kiyo looks itself.
+One of the biggest plus points for us with the Razer Kiyo was not only how you look on camera, but the peripherals of the gadget.
 The circular camera shape and luminescent effects really make for a sexy looking component to your setup.
-We were really happy with the white LED ring on this camera.
-Both day and night, the Kiyo was well matched to our games den.
+When closed, the Kiyo looks like a stack of micro CDs with its camera, light ring and grip that hugs your monitor.
+Where most streaming web cameras can look clunky and square, the Razer Kiyo looks absolutely stunning.

-Where most web cameras can look clunky, the Razer Kiyo looks everything expensive and more.
-It’s sleek, elegant and fits nicely on top of your screen.
-The rubberised base of the Razer Kiyo did make for a device that collects dust quickly but it gives the feel of something more premium.
-What you would typically expect from a camera of this price range is a plastic shell but this camera delivers much more.
-Okay, so most of you won’t care too much about how the camera feels externally but it’s important to keep this in mind when purchasing.
+The rubberised base of the Kiyo webcam did make for a device that collects dust quickly but it gives the feel of something more premium.
+What you would typically expect from a camera of this price range is a plastic shell.
+The Kiyo is much more than that.
+Whilst most of you won’t care too much about how the camera feels externally but it’s important to keep this in mind when purchasing.
 Manufacturers which attention to every detail of a product often deliver superior outcomes!

 Then there’s how you look when live streaming.
 We’ll delve further into this when analysing the features, but we’d like to make note that the image quality is extremely crisp.
 The LED light ring really makes a difference to the balance of your face on the screen.
 There’s nothing worse than seeing dark shadows in places you don’t want them to be!

-It’s pretty obvious, but your biggest attraction will be the Kiyo’s built-in ring of LED lights.
-I mean, this is the main selling point of the product after all.
+It’s pretty obvious that your biggest attraction will be the Kiyo’s built-in ring of LED lights.
+This is, after all, the primary function of the camera and we have it say, we were thoroughly impressed.
 Now, whilst a dedicated lighting setup for streaming will trump everything, the Kiyo is the perfect compromise for starter streamers.
 The lighting itself is not super powerful, but it’s perfect for those of you who are streaming from a room that discludes nature.
 Even still, if you do have natural light, additional LED lighting will help smooth out your face evenly on screen.

-It’s important to note that you shouldn’t be fooled into thinking that your money is solely going towards the lighting; because it isn’t.
-The Razer Kiyo also trumps many webcams for image quality.
-Take the C920 from Logitech as an example.
-It’s a cheaper webcam than the Razer Kiyo but doesn’t capture colours with as much accuracy.
-This is important if you are going to using a green-screen as you really want that background colour to pop.
+The Razer Kiyo trumps many streaming webcams for image quality and the C920 from Logitech is no different.
+Whilst a cheaper webcam than the Razer Kiyo, it doesn’t capture colours with as much accuracy and the overall quality is weaker.
+This is important if you are going to be using a green-screen as you really want that background colour to pop.
 The Kiyo is pretty much a plug and play device whereas other cameras in the market require compromise.

 For those who really care about your stream quality, the Razer Kiyo also has a better refresh rate.
 Whilst most cameras in this price range refresh at 30 frames per second (when streaming at 1080p), many remain at 30 frames per second with 780p.
 This is not the case with the Razer Kiyo as it can deliver 60 frames per second at this resolution.
 With most streaming platforms like Twitch and Mixer optimising towards 780p, this is a huge win for the Razer Kiyo.

-A feature of the exterior that we were surprised by was an undetachable cable.
+Another feature we were surprised by was an undetachable cable.
 It’s fairly common to be able to detach the USB cable completely, but Razer has opted for a firmly fitted version.
 If you’re going to leave your camera in place forever then this is not such an issue.
 However, for those of us who like to stream from different locations, it’s just easier to keep the part separate.

 Razer Kiyo Full Feature & Specifications List: